bigchaindb/ethereum-integration/README.md

 - ERC20 token contract in /contracts
 - Listener in nodejs that transfers divisible assets in /src/eth.js

-## PoC 3 (/poc3)
+## PoC 3 (/poc3) (private Ethereum with Stargate)

-Third proof of concept is about logging scans as create transaction on BigchainDB and retrieving number of transactions created between two dates that we set as parameters.
+Third proof of concept is similar to POC 1 but it uses a slightly complex query and smart contract.
+It also uses a private Ethereum network and the integration between Ethereum and BigchainDB is done using the `Stargate` tool from Oraclize.

 ### PoC3 flow

 - Create scans as assets on BigchainDB with timestamp
-- Execute smart contract that uses query-engine to retrieve number of transaction between two dates.
+- Execute smart contract that uses query-engine to retrieve number of transaction for a particular output (public key).
-- If number of transactions is greater then predefined amount the ether is transferred.
+- If number of transactions is greater then predefined amount then ether is transferred to the recipient.

 ### The /poc3 directory contains

 - Query-engine service which can be used to query MongoDB of BigchainDB in /query-engine
 - Ethereum contract on /eth

+## More Details

+More details about each of these proofs of concepts can be found in the respective README.md files in the corresponding directories.